-As the Black Barn draws closer to completion we’re taking a look back at the design development in a series of 20 previously unseen images, documenting our journey from initial site visit (here) to finished home.
+As the Black Barn progresses on site we’re taking a look back at the design development in a series of 20 previously unseen images, documenting our journey from initial site visit (here) to finished home.
 Post 1 is a photo taken at the first site visit in November 2014.
 The site was overgrown, with an area to the north indicating past use as an allotment for domestic vegetables.

-Between now and the summer – when the project will complete – we’ll post a weekly image to our Instagram account @studiobark – follow us to see how the journey has unfolded leading to a design we’re really proud of.
+We’ll be posting a weekly image to our Instagram account @studiobark – follow us to see the journey unfold leading to a design we’re really proud of.

 WATCH THIS SPACE for more.